julianfaraway/shortsummary/README.md

 components are computed and found in `lmodsum`.
 If you don't save the output, it is printed using `print.summary.lm()` - this is the function I have modified.

-# ALTERNATIVES
+# Alternatives

 One can just write your own version of `print.summary.lm()`.
-I did this in my `faraway` R package which I used in the second edition of my two red R books.
+I did this in my [faraway](https://github.com/julianfaraway/faraway) R package which I used in the second edition of my two red R books.
 This produces:

 ```
 > library(faraway)